MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/clearing-browsing-data.md

 <!-- ====================================================================== -->
-## Clear all the kinds of browsing data, regardless of when created
+## Clear all data kinds, regardless of when created

 <!-- function 2 -->

-This method clears all the kinds of data listed in the `COREWEBVIEW2_BROWSING_DATA_KINDS` enum, regardless of when the data was created.
-It clears the data from the user data folder for the associated profile for which the method is called.
+This method clears all the kinds of browsing data listed in the data kinds enumeration, regardless of when the data was created.
+It clears the data from the user data folder for the associated profile on which the method is called.

 <!-- ------------------------------ -->
 C++ method signature: